-So why is it that, there doesn’t seem to be any real change happening to address these issues?
+So why doesn’t seem to be any real change happening to address these issues?

-Since becoming an occupational therapist and a mum I am obsessed with looking at and testing the access and facilities available for people with a disability, and I have more questions than answers!
+Since becoming an occupational therapist and a mum I am obsessed with looking at, and testing, facilities’ access for people with a disability, and I have more questions than answers!

 - Why should a wheelchair user have to enter a building by the backdoor?